How to apply and other common questions

 Does participating in an immersion fulfill my Service and Justice requirement?

-There is no requirement for Seniors, but Juniors can use the time on immersion towards their Junior Service and Justice requirement.
+Yes!
+Participation in an immersion fulfills the next year’s OSJ requirement.
 Fulfillment of the Service and Justice requirement is contingent upon completion of follow-through action with your group upon your return to campus.

 Is there work required before the immersion?